 What Makes DOC Different from the ER?

 The ER will refer you to orthopedic experts for surgery, placing a cast on a broken bone, physical therapy treatment or more thorough diagnosis of an injury or condition.
-So why not skip the ER, eliminating an unnecessary stop and additional expenses, and go straight to DOC?
+So why not eliminate additional expenses by skipping the ER and going straight to DOC?

-DOC is a team of board-certified orthopedic surgeons and orthopedic specialty trained physician assistants.
-You can avoid both the wait at the ER and the wait for a referral appointment by coming to DOC first.
+The DOC team consists of Board-certified, Fellowship trained Orthopedic Surgeons and specialty-trained Physician Assistants; Pain Management physicians and Pain Management specialty-trained Physician Assistants.
+You can avoid the wait at the ER by coming to DOC first.
 There is never a facility fee or high co-pay at DOC.

 Compare DOC vs ER